 Get a dose of culture right from the comfort of your couch!
 Check out these awesome virtual museum tours for kids, both in Singapore and around the world.

-The Circuit Breaker has us all staying home right now, and even when restrictions lift there’s no telling when we’ll be able to travel or go back to visiting crowded tourist attractions like museums or amusement parks.
+Even while restrictions are lifting more, there’s no telling when we’ll be able to travel or go back to visiting crowded tourist attractions like museums or amusement parks again.

 Of course, there’s plenty to see right here on our fair little island.
-From The Istana to the kid-friendly ArtScience Museum, there are heaps of places you can visit virtually in anticipation of seeing the real thing soon (fingers crossed!).
+From The Istana to the kid-friendly ArtScience Museum, there are heaps of places you can visit virtually and in-person.

 Museums in Singapore